Stories by Storie

 ST. PATRICK’S DAY PICTURE BOOKS

-The Night Before St. Patrick’s Day is a great book to read in the days leading up to the holiday.
+This is a great book to read in the days leading up to the holiday.
 In this rhyming story, Tim and Maureen set traps all around their house hoping to catch a leprechaun.
 When they catch a real, live leprechaun, they learn just how tricky leprechauns can be!

-Once your students have read that story, they might be interested in making a leprechaun trap of their own.
+Once your students have read the story, they might be interested in making a leprechaun trap of their own.
 If you’re working on procedural (how-to) writing, you definitely need to look into How to Catch a Leprechaun by Adam Wallace, Lucky O’Leprechaun by Jana Dillon, and Three Ways to Trap a Leprechaun by Tara Lazar.
 You can grab some free how-to writing resources to use with these texts here.

 If you're working on procedural (how-to) writing near St. Patrick's Day, you should look at How to Catch a Leprechaun by Adam Wallace and Lucky O'Leprechaun by Jana Dillon.

-The Luckiest St. Patrick’s Day Ever! is a rhyming story.
+This is a rhyming story.
 It is a quick-read filled with many characters around town getting ready for the St. Patrick’s Day parade.
 After the parade, friends and family gather together for a big lunch.

-Green Shamrocks is another quick-read.
 Rabbit has been growing shamrocks from seeds for the St. Patrick’s Day parade.
 But on the morning of the big day, his shamrocks are missing.
 Will he find them in time?

-The Littlest Leprechaun is part of a series I have mentioned before.
-In this story, Liam is the littlest leprechaun in the Enchanted Forest.
+Liam is the littlest leprechaun in the Enchanted Forest.
 He is too little to measure, too little to run, and too little to lift and carry important treasure.
 But is he too little to make a new friend?

-That’s What Leprechauns Do by Eve Bunting is a bit longer in length.
-This story follows three playful leprechauns who are trying to reach their pot of gold before the rainbow comes.
+This story by Eve Bunting follows three playful leprechauns who are trying to reach their pot of gold before the rainbow comes.
 Can they resist playing a few tricks along the way?

 After reading a few of these books, your students might be ready to write their own stories.
 The book Lucky Tucker pairs really well with Alexander and the Terrible, Horrible, No Good, Very Bad Day.
 Your students can even write their own Lucky Day stories using this pot of gold craft.